RaashidTheProgrammer/Prayer-Discord-Bot/README.md

 # Prayer-Discord-Bot
-A discord bot which takes prayer times and sends it to discord users
+<h1>A discord bot which takes prayer times and sends it to discord users</h1>